advanderveer/27067dd17/onl/README.md

   blocks and keep it as the average network time.
 If it always takes a long time for a certain member.
 Since we do no proof of work we don't need to adjust any difficulty but instead the limit is propagation speed of majority share blocks.
-_ _Add more incentive to check blocks before submitting?_ there is currently little punishment in publishing a block that isn't valid
+- _Add more incentive to check blocks before submitting?_ there is currently little punishment in publishing a block that isn't valid
-_ _How to deal with a large pool of leave ops?_ When a member times out, many other members may send in leave requests which are unnessary.
+- _How to deal with a large pool of leave ops?_ When a member times out, many other members may send in leave requests which are unnessary.
 Just add it as part of the block submission.
-_ _Can we snapshot the history?_ This page describes some solutions for bitcoin all the way at the bottom: https://eklitzke.org/an-overview-of-bitcoin-utxos.
+- _Can we snapshot the history?_ This page describes some solutions for bitcoin all the way at the bottom: https://eklitzke.org/an-overview-of-bitcoin-utxos.
    - Merkle Sets: https://diyhpl.us/wiki/transcripts/sf-bitcoin-meetup/2017-07-08-bram-cohen-merkle-sets/
    - Crypographic Accumulators: https://en.wikipedia.org/wiki/Accumulator_(cryptography)
    - Mimble Wimble: http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/mimblewimble/
-_ _Can we create kv abstraction where "_balance" is a special system key?_
+- _Can we create kv abstraction where "_balance" is a special system key?_
 - _Can there be multiple blocks in each round with a majority stake (be finalized?)_
+- _what happens if stake is deposited or released in majority group_ nothing will change it will only affected if the block in it gets finalized

 ## Resources